cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 git config --global user.email youremail@example.com
 ```

-Next, we configure Git to use **main** as our default branch name.
+Next, configure `git` to use **main** as your default branch name.
-The second command instructs Git to use `nano` as your default editor.
+The second command instructs `git` to use `nano` as your default editor.
-Run these two commands as-is, but if you are using a different text editor, then be sure to lookup the appropriate command for that editor:
+Run these two commands as-is, but if you are using a different text editor,
+then be sure to lookup the appropriate command for that editor:

 ```
 git config --global init.defaultBranch main git config --global core.editor "nano"
 ```

-We can verify the above settings with the following command:
+Verify the above settings with the following command:

 ```
 git config --list